worktile/pingcode-jenkins-plugin/README.md

 ## Install

+### Jenkins Marketplace

 1. Login to your Jenkins server.
 2. Navigate to the Plugin Manager.
 3. Select the "Available" tab and search for `Worktile` as the plugin name then install it.

+### Manual

+1. Download worktile.hpi from [worktile jenkins plugins release page](https://github.com/worktile/wt-rd-jenkins-plugin/releases).
+2. Login to your Jenkins server.
+3. Navigate to the Plugin Manager.
+4. Select the "Advanced" tab and navigate to the Upload Plugin, upload worktile.hpi file.
+5. Restart jenkins for the update to take effect.

 ## Configure